 Also, avoid wearing these bracelets if you are going for an X-ray, a CAT scan or an MRI scan.
 These procedures operate under high magnetic fields which can be greatly affected, if you are wearing a magnetic bracelet.

 Finally, there is no harm in wearing a magnetic bracelet; whether they work is a question you can only answer yourself after wearing one.
 With mixed reviews regarding the effectiveness of these, it is difficult to reach a conclusion about whether or not they really work.

-Disclaimer: This Buzzle article is for informative purposes only and does not intend to replace the advice of a medical expert.
+Disclaimer: This is for informative purposes only and does not intend to replace the advice of a medical expert.
 Consult your doctor before wearing these bracelets, to get the right guidance regarding the benefits, effectiveness, and important considerations before you invest in them.